luispedro/blog_luispedro_org/content/blog/67-monetary.rst

 2. Ideally, the European Central Bank would step up to the task.

-3. Since, it does not, they are best of leaving the Euro zone and pursuing an independent monetary policy.
+3. Since, it does not, they are best off leaving the Euro zone and pursuing an independent monetary policy.

 4. Or they can do nothing and blame Germany for everything.